renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

     You can see how each layer is created with `docker history`.

 ### Secrets
-Trivy detects secrets on the configuration of container images.
+Vul detects secrets on the configuration of container images.
-The image config is converted into JSON and Trivy scans the file for secrets.
+The image config is converted into JSON and Vul scans the file for secrets.
 It is especially useful for environment variables that are likely to have credentials by accident.
 See [here](../scanner/secret.md) for the detail.